There’s one weakness of SEO and content marketing that everyone has to deal with…

-What AdWords does instead is looks at the basic factors and gives your page an overall status.
-This is AdWords’ best estimate of the user experience your landing page gives the searcher.
+What Google Ads does instead is looks at the basic factors and gives your page an overall status.
+This is Google Ads’ best estimate of the user experience your landing page gives the searcher.

-To check this, sign into AdWords and go to your keywords tab.
+To check this, sign in to Google Ads and go to your keywords tab.
 You’ll see a column labeled “status”.

 When you click on the little speech bubble, you will see your quality score breakdown.
 In particular, look at the “landing page experience” status:

-On an active ad campaign, there’s only a few statuses it can have:
+On an active ad campaign, there are only a few statuses it can have: